 -Maria Montessori (The Absorbent Mind, p.
 7)

 Usually, I introduce new jobs/ activities to my 2-year-old toddler one at a time, so she has enough time to get familiar with them and practice new skills.
-I also try to replace activities she has not touched for a while with the new ones.
+I also try to replace activities she has not touched for a while with new ones.
 However, honestly speaking at this age she does not spend much time doing her shelf activities during the day.

 She is much more interested in following me around the house and participating in what we call Practical Life activities – basically doing chores.
 In my coming up post I will share the list of chores that she shows great interest in.
 I follow her interests the best I can to provide her with the necessary equipment and teach her skills to perform them.
 For now, I introduce you to our new activities from this week: